kragen/derctuo/markdown/desiccant-climate-control.md

 might be a useful backup power source, perhaps using a thermoelectric generator or a Stirling engine.)

-However, it's very likely that you can get more solar energy for your TES by gathering solar thermal energy than by gathering electrical energy with solar cells with an efficiency of 16% or 21%.
+However, it’s very likely that you can get more solar energy for your TES by gathering solar thermal energy than by gathering electrical energy with solar cells with an efficiency of 16% or 21%.
 And you can do it with collectors that are cheaper than photovoltaic modules, which still cost US$0.15 per peak watt.
-For example, you can use 1 m × 1 m × 19 mm boxes made of thin styrofoam, open at the top (one of the large faces), painted black on the inside, with plastic wrap wrapped around them to let light in, and smeared with a "chemical sunscreen" to slow UV damage.
+For example, you can use 1 m × 1 m × 19 mm boxes made of thin styrofoam, open at the top (one of the large faces), painted black on the inside, with plastic wrap wrapped around them to let light in, and smeared with a “chemical sunscreen” to slow UV damage.
 The airspace within permits air to be blown through there, using a couple of holes in the back of the box, to harvest the heat.
 I think these will be about 30% efficient.
-The material would cost about US$20 for a 4'×8' sheet (3.0 m² in non-medieval units), so that's about 1000W peak for US$20, US$0.02 per peak watt.
+The material would cost about US$20 for a 4’×8’ sheet (3.0 m² in non-medieval units), so that’s about 1000W peak for US$20, US$0.02 per peak watt.

 (Rather than plastic wrap, you might be able to use UV-blocking